You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Pros:

-As an advanced cloud-based business intelligence (BI) analytics platform, Einstein’s machine-learning is pre-trained with predictive models from Salesforce and adapts as more of your own data becomes available.
-This makes it a powerful analytic tool from the start, and it gets even smarter over time.
-Einstein can help show you the most important tasks, track KPIs plus other important metrics, and identify deals most likely to be closed.
-Storytelling feature allows you to automatically generate slide/presentation graphics, saving time and making info easy to share.
+This makes it a powerful analytic tool that gets even more intelligent over time.
+Einstein can help show you the most critical tasks, track KPIs plus other vital metrics, and identify deals most likely to be closed.

 Cons: